Technology strategy

 Assurance

-Processes and practices used to provide confidence that new and existing manufactured products or systems will meet design requirements, standards, regulations and codes.
+Processes, practices and technologies used to provide confidence that new and existing manufactured products or systems will meet design requirements, standards, regulations and codes.

 People at a manufacturing event